 We moved further into the house.
 It smelled old – that damp, musty smell that seems to accompany antiques.
 It is said that Katie loved Breckenridge, was proud of her home, and simply does not want to leave.

-Trevor told us the story of paranormal investigations where flashlights had been flipped on and off by her spirit, and the time a tour guide and her tour participants witnessed a can fly off the shelf when she reached into the root cellar to turn on the light.
+Trevor told us the story of paranormal investigations where flashlights had been flipped on and off by her spirit.
+And the time a tour guide and her participants witnessed a can fly off the shelf when she reached into the root cellar to turn on the light.

 My husband and daughter immediately moved into the pantry and root cellar to investigate.
 Adequately spooked, I stayed away.